 Once you identify the success symbols at your office, start using them as motivators for success.

-While the importance of closing sales is irrefutable, there are other important aspects of work performance that shouldn’t be neglected.
+While the importance of closing sales is irrefutable, other important aspects of work performance shouldn’t be neglected.

 Take time to recognize and reward qualities like best attitude and best meeting contributions.

 When your employees are recognized for things other than just their sales, they will be motivated to improve other aspects of their performance as well.

 Reward through recognition is a tried and true method for getting the best out of your team.

 By creating weekly meetings you have the chance to set short-term weekly goals.